-The most important religious building in Porto, the Cathedral was built on the highest point of the city in the Morro da Sé district.
-Being one of the oldest districts – many say this area and its residents are the most genuine part of the city which is reflected in the kind nature of the residents.
+The most important religious building in Porto, the cathedral was built on the highest point of the city in the Morro da Sé district.
+As one of Porto’s oldest districts, many say this area is the most genuine part of the city which is reflected in the kind nature of the residents.

-It is believed that construction of the Cathedral began during the 12th century.
-Throughout the centuries, it was rebuilt and renovated which explains why the Cathedral is a beautiful mix of architectural styles.
+The construction of the cathedral began during the 12th century and, throughout the centuries, the building was rebuilt and renovated which explains why the cathedral is a beautiful mix of architectural styles.

-Just inside the Cathedral is the entrance to the cloister through a door to the right of the temple.
+Just inside the cathedral is the entrance to the cloister through a door to the right of the temple.
 Dating back to the 14th century, the cloister is decorated with Azulejos, Portuguese hand-painted tiles with scenes from the Bible.
-You can also visit the Casa do Cabildo, which features the Cathedral Treasure, a collection of it’s most precious possessions.
+The Casa do Cabildo which features the cathedral treasure, a collection of precious possessions is open to visitors.

-For Camino Pilgrims, the Cathedral is the major starting point of their Portuguese Camino de Santiago.
-You can visit the Cathedral to purchase your Pilgrim Credential and receive your first Camino stamp.
+For Camino pilgrims, the cathedral is a major starting point of the Portuguese Camino de Santiago.
+A pilgrim can visit the cathedral to purchase a pilgrim credential and receive their first Camino stamp.

 (c) Samantha Wilson 2019.
 All Rights Reserved.